Hare Tonic: Plot

 Elmer Fudd has purchased Bugs Bunny at a local grocery store (with a sign visible in the window offering a special on "Fresh Hare") and is taking him home to make a meal.
 As he walks along, he sings the tune of "Shortnin' Bread", substituting "Wabbit Stew".
 Bugs emerges from Elmer's basket, munching on a carrot that was in there with him, and asks, "Eh, whatcha got in the basket, doc?"
 Elmer replies, "I got me a wabbit!
 I'm gonna cook me a wabbit stew!"
 Bugs states his "love" of rabbit stew (despite being a rabbit himself) and then begs to see Elmer's rabbit.
-When Elmer opens his basket and finds it empty (Bugs had quickly climbed out), Bugs pushes him into his own basket and then sings the tune Elmer had been singing — but then Elmer realizes he has been tricked, and so he re-reverses the switch.
+When Elmer opens his basket and finds it empty (Bugs had quickly climbed out), Bugs pushes him into his own basket and then sings the tune Elmer had been singing — but then Elmer realizes he has been tricked, and so he reverses the switch.